hanzoai/commerce/README.md

 $ make deps
 ```

 ...will download the Go App Engine SDK and unzip it into `sdk/`.
-When hacking
+When hacking on
-on things you'll want to ensure `$GOROOT` and `$GOPATH` point to their
+things you'll want to ensure `$GOROOT` and `$GOPATH` point to their respective
-respective directories inside `sdk/`.
+directories inside `sdk/`.

 You can source the provided `.env` file to set these variables, or
 [`autoenv`](https://github.com/kennethreitz/autoenv) to set them automatically
 when entering the project directory.

+## Developer tools
 You can install the common Go command line tools and configure `gocode` to work
 with App Engine by running: